-- Clinical students must receive a grade of P- or higher in all components of the Clinical Qualifying Procedures. - A full description of clinical qualifying procedures and requirements can be found on page 24. - Non-clinical students must successfully complete and defend a Qualifying Paper or an examination. - A full description of non-clinical qualifying procedures and requirements can be found on page 25.
+- Clinical students must receive a grade of P- or higher in all graded components of the Clinical Qualifying Procedures.
+Students must also submit a first authored paper for publication as part of the qualifying procedures. - A full description of clinical qualifying procedures and requirements can be found on page 24. - Non-clinical students must successfully complete and defend a Qualifying Paper or an examination. - A full description of non-clinical qualifying procedures and requirements can be found on page 25.